 This particular whisky was independently bottled by “That Boutique-y Whisky Company,” yes, you read that name correctly.

 Glenlossie is a complex of 2 distilleries.
 Glenlossie and also the

 Mannochmore distillery (recently reviewed in Issue 206).
 Neither distillery is prolific in producing single malts, with the production of Both, going (Mainly) into blended whiskies.
 They have two still houses and are used one after another, with both distilleries sharing the same warehouse.

-Would I buy it, yes I would, not only is this a good deal for a 17-year-old Whisky, it’s also a good one with flavors reminiscent of a Victoria sponge cake, sweet jammy, creamy goodness.
+Would I buy it, yes I would, not only is this a good deal for a 17-year-old Whisky, but it’s also a good one with flavors reminiscent of a Victoria sponge cake, sweet jammy, creamy goodness.
 You should factor in, that they only bottled 206 bottles.
 So yes, it’s rare and it can be found online.

 You can buy Glenlossie 17-year-old for around $72.00 a bottle.

 Palate - Chocolate, coconut, malt with a hint of spice